9dots/9dots.io-pages/Oii3alP.md

 ## Explain - 10 minutes
 Students learn how to use the medium motor block to control the arm on their robot.
 Using this information, students write the steps to gather the first lego and check it with the group.

-1. To program their arm, students will need to use medium motor block.
+1. To program their arm, students need to use medium motor block.

 2. Switch the medium motor block to 'On for degrees' so that the arm doesn't spin too far